- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 Get-WindowsDriver -Path "C:\offline" -Driver "C:\drivers\Usb\Usb.inf"

-In all these cases, Get-WindowsDriver returns objects which you can pipe to Select-Object, Where-Object or Export-CSV to filter, sort or export the information to the format that best suits you.
+In all these cases, Get-WindowsDriver returns objects that you can pipe to Select-Object, Where-Object, or Export-CSV to filter, sort, or export the information to the format that best suits your needs.

 PowerShell and SCCM: Get-CMDriver for driver catalogs